-To be clear, those flaws are not her ambition or desire to be president.
-Rather, Harris flip-flopped on issues, often jumping on the bandwagon of a progressive policy idea without knowing exactly why she was getting on, then struggling to get off and explain why she got on in the first place.
-She appeared to try to get viral moments, as opposed to presenting defining policy platforms, and her record as a prosecutor prevented any progressives from supporting her.
+She has many flaws as a candidate.
+To be clear, those flaws do not include her ambition or desire to be president.
+Harris flip-flops on issues, often jumping on the bandwagon of a progressive policy idea without knowing exactly why she was getting on, then struggling to get off and explain why she hitched a ride in the first place.
+She focuses on viral moments, as opposed to specific policy platforms, and her record as a prosecutor prevents many progressives from supporting her.

 Demings was the Chief of Police in Orlando, running a police department with a reputation for excessive use of force.
 While Harris’s record had already come to light, Demings’s reputation was fresh and, to be frank, worse.
 It would have been even more insulting to Black protestors to choose her.